cervoise/blog/certifications/SLAE/Exo1bis-Bind_Shell_IPv6.md

            };
 ```

-Regarding the previsous shellcode, the length of *sin6_addr* is different (this will be handle later) and *sin6_flowinfo* must be pushed.
-This field was not used in the C code, lets fill it with null butes.
+Regarding the previous shellcode, the length of *sin6_addr* is different (this will be handled later) and *sin6_flowinfo* must be pushed.
+This field was not used in the C code, let's fill it with null bytes.
 A *uint32_t* variable has the size of a register, so a null register will be pushed.

 The size of *sockaddr_in6* is easy to get using C code:
 ```